For Authors / Contributors

 All accepted materials become the sole property of the Journal of Public Relations Education.

 Copyright law prohibits a manuscript from appearing in more than one copyrighted publication.
-Allowing an article to be published in the Journal of Public Relations Education is a guarantee that it has not been nor will be published in any other copyrighted publication.
+Allowing an article to be published in the Journal of Public Relations Education guarantees that it has not been nor will be published in any other copyrighted publication.
 Authors are responsible for obtaining permission to use any copyrighted material in their manuscripts.
-The costs associated with artwork, graphs and other materials not provided by the author will be billed to author.
+The costs associated with artwork, graphs and other materials not provided by the author will be billed to the author.

 Duplication

 Individuals and all establishments providing photo duplication services may photocopy articles in the Journal of Public Relations Education without permission – either for personal use or for use or distribution to students for classroom use.
-Requests to reproduce materials in JPRE for any other purpose should be directed to Jennifer McGill, Executive Director, AEJMC.
-Email: jennifer@aejmc.org/.
+Requests to reproduce materials in JPRE for any other purpose should be directed to the Executive Director of AEJMC.
 Only that office may grant the request after assessing a fee.

 Tips for authors